segmentio/segment-docs/src/connections/storage/databricks-delta-lake/databricks-delta-lake-azure.md

 ### Step 3: Update or create an ADLS Gen2 storage container

-The ADLS Gen2 storage container is where Segment lands your delta lake files.
+The ADLS Gen2 storage container is where Segment lands your Delta Lake files.

 1. In the Azure console, navigate to **Storage accounts** and locate or create a new storage account to use for your Segment data.
 2. Select the account, then select **Containers**.